 Tell us if your spouse dies

-Contact Service Canada to notify it of your spouse’s death.
-It can answer your questions about the Canada Pension Plan, old age security and related programs.
+Inform Service Canada of your spouse’s death.
+Service Canada can answer your questions about the Canada Pension Plan, old age security and related programs.